xel26/fwg17-cinematix-be/README.md

-# fwg17-cinematix-be
+# CinemaTix-be

-Welcome to the Coffee Shop Backend Web Project!
-This repository contains the back-end source code for the Online Coffee Shop web application.
-With Express.js and NodeJs structure.
+Welcome to the CinemaTix Backend Web Project!
+This repository contains the back-end source code for an online movie ticket booking application.
+With Go programming language and using Gin-Gonic structure.

-Find a wide range of selected coffee, from coffee beans, ground coffee, to quality coffee equipment here.
-Order your favorite coffee easily and enjoy the best coffee experience at home.
+You can choose your favorite movie, time, and seat, and make payments safely and conveniently.
+CinemaTix also provides complete information about movies and theaters, real-time theater layouts, barcode tickets.

 ## Features

- - Explore a wide range of coffee products from various local and international roasters.
+- Complete Film Information and Bioskop Schedule.
- - Read complete product descriptions to help you choose the right coffee.
+- Choose films, dates, times, and seats conveniently.
- - Order coffee easily and safely through a trusted online payment system.
+- Efficient and User-Friendly Booking Process
-- Get exciting promos and special offers.
+- View nationwide cinema schedules and seat layouts.
-- Easily monitor your order status.
+- Access trailers, synopses, ratings, and cast details.

 Built using